tetratelabs/getmesh/README.md

 ```
 This would overwrite the existing version of getmesh to the one just downloaded.

-For more information on getmesh, please visit [getmesh.io](https://getmesh.io).
+For more information on getmesh, please visit [istio.tetratelabs.io](https://istio.tetratelabs.io/).

 # Contributing

-For developers interested in contributing to getmesh, please follow the instruction in [CONTRIBUTING.md](CONTRIBUTING.md).
+For developers interested in contributing to
+, please follow the instruction in [CONTRIBUTING.md](CONTRIBUTING.md).